CMS Price Transparency

-Please contact our Business Office Department at (225) 638-5884, and ask about our payment policies.
+Please contact our Business Office and ask about our payment policies.

 As required by the Affordable Care Act (ACA), hospitals have a written financial assistance policy that includes eligibility criteria, the basis for calculating charges, and the method for applying for financial assistance.

 A .csv file, also known as a comma-separated values file, is a type of text file that uses a comma to separate values.
-Any text or spreadsheet editor should be able to open a .csv file.
+Most text or spreadsheet editors will be able to open a .csv file.